sysown/proxysql/.github/issue_template.md

 [ ] The version of OS and ProxySQL
 [ ] Every step to reproduce the issue
 [ ] The error log
-[ ] If it is a crashing bug, a core dump will be extremely useful.
+[ ] If it is a crashing bug, please check here: https://github.com/sysown/proxysql/wiki/How-to-report-a-crash-bug

 Please use markdown to format code or SQL: https://guides.github.com/features/mastering-markdown/